Picture of small river

 Latest Outlook

-The outlook for March is for above normal flows to persist in central, southern and eastern England, and these areas are likely to see normal to above normal flows over the March-May period.
-In the north and west, normal flows are most likely in March and for March – May.
-For Groundwater levels, above normal levels are likely to persist for most of the UK through March, and for the March – May period in many aquifer areas.
+The outlook for April is for above normal river flows in central, southern and eastern England.
+These areas are likely to see normal to above normal river flows over the April-June period.
+In the north and west of the UK, normal to above normal river flows are most likely in April and for April-June.
+For Groundwater levels, above normal levels are likely to persist for most of the UK through April, and for the April-June period.

 Rainfall: